yeojustin/streamlit-basics/README.md

 # streamlit-basics
-Learning streamlit basics in 24 hours
+Learning streamlit basics in 24 hours tutorial 1 to 8